torgbuiedunyenyo/infinite-book/README.md

 # The Infinite Book

 A boundless library that contains every book that could ever be written.
 You navigate it by flipping pages and following references.
-There is no search, no input field, no generation prompt — only the ancient gestures of reading: turning pages and pursuing citations.
+There is no search, no input field, no generation prompt — only the ancient gestures of reading: turning pages and pursuing references.

 Every page exists at a unique address.
 Once visited, a page is fixed forever.
 The library exists in potential; your visit collapses it into permanence.